Georgios Papandreou: Early life

 Papandreou was born Georgios Stavropoulos at Kalentzi, in the Achaea region of the northern Peloponnese.
 He was the son of Father Andreas Stavropoulos, an Orthodox archpriest (protopresvyteros).
 His last name is derived from his father's Christian name and the word papas "priest".
 He studied law in Athens and political science in Berlin.
 His political philosophy was heavily influenced by German social democracy.
 As a result, he was adamantly opposed to the monarchy and supported generous social policies, but he was also extremely anti-communist (and specifically against the KKE's policies in Greece).
 As a young man, he became involved in politics as a supporter of the Liberal leader Eleftherios Venizelos, who made him governor of Chios after the Balkan Wars.
 One of his brothers, Nikos, was killed in the Battle of Kilkis-Lachanas.

 He married twice.
-His first wife was Sofia Mineyko, a Polish national, daughter of Zygmunt Mineyko and paternal granddaughter of Stanislaw Mineyko (1802–1857).
+His first wife was Sofia Mineyko, a Polish national, daughter of Zygmunt Mineyko and paternal granddaughter of Stanisław Mineyko (1802–1857).
 Their son Andreas Papandreou was born in Chios in 1919.
 His second wife was the actress Cybele Andrianou and their son was named George Papandreou.